financial stress

-The whole subject of finances is one of the most common causes of disagreement and discord in a family and I’m sure there has never been a home that hasn’t been touched by stress at some point or another due to money.
-It’s a tough subject where issues of power, control and ego are in effect and where the interplay between these elements end up fueling explosive and problematic conditions at times.
+The whole subject of finance is one of the most common causes of disagreement and discord in a family, and I’m sure there has never been a home that hasn’t been touched by stress at one point or another due to money.
+It’s a tough subject where issues of power, control and ego are in effect, and where the interplay between these elements has the potential to fuel explosive and problematic conditions at home.

-This list is not from a formal study but rather from my own research and observations, but I’ve discovered that a measuring scale for stress actually exists, and it’s called the Holmes-Rahe scale.
+The following list is not from a formal study but rather, from my own research and observations: I’ve discovered that a measuring scale for stress actually exists, and it’s called the Holmes-Rahe scale.
 So I went ahead and assigned points to these events based on the scale, and provided approximate points where events were not officially represented.
+Please note that this list is based on the scale but I had to fill in some of the gaps.

 The Most Stressful Financial Events You Should Prepare For